selfdriven-foundation/selfdriven-university/docs/LITEPAPER.md

-# Universities in the Intelligence Age
+# Litepaper Universities in the Intelligence Age (v0.0.1)

 ## A Model University for the Intelligence Age
 Students entering university today will graduate into a vastly altered world.
 This document outlines a vision for a model university designed to thrive in the intelligence age, equipping students with the tools to succeed and grow in a rapidly evolving environment.